 The Government Law Center of Albany Law School was established in 1978 to promote interdisciplinary study and research in government and the problems facing government; to introduce law students to methods of policy analysis and to public service, and to serve as a resource to all levels of government in the resolution of specific problems.

-The center conducts research and studies, sponsors conferences and symposia, and offers a number of training programs.
-These activities may be at the request of governmental entities or on the center's own initiative.
+The Center serves as a bridge between government and academia, providing diverse services to government leaders, public officials, students and the community.
+We conduct research and studies, sponsor conferences and symposia, and offer a number of training programs.
+These activities may be at the request of governmental entities or on the Center's own initiative.

-The GLC focuses on legal aspects of important public policy issues that assist governments in meeting new challenges.
-The center's studies often report on recommendations for legal and policy reform based upon a national and international comparative research methodology.
+The Government Law Center focuses on legal aspects of important public policy issues that assist governments in meeting new challenges.
+The Center's studies often report on recommendations for legal and policy reform based upon a national and international comparative research methodology.
 Through cooperative efforts with other academic institutions, the nonprofit sector, the private sector and governmental entities, the center has created both an environment for the open exchange of ideas and a laboratory for innovation.